PrideVelConsulting/gwaas-slate/source/index.html.md

 This view is used by the user to enter his email and password to initiate the login process.

 <aside class="notice">
-On successful login, the apps hits the API to fetch list of organizations that he/she owns or is a member of.
+On successful login, the app hits the API to fetch list of organizations that he/she owns or is a member of.
 </aside>